Watts-Lab/task-mapping/tasks/summaries/Word completion given starting letter-writeup.md

 Participants are given a starting letter and ending letter for words.
 For example, the start letter could be "S" and the end letter could be "N."

 ## 2. Goal Directives
-The goal is to generate a list of words using the starting and ending letter provided.
-Using the previous example, participants could be asked to generate words like "SPIN," which starts with "S" and ends with "N." Participants must generate the maximum number of words they can within a fixed amount of time.
+The goal is to generate a list of valid English words using the starting and ending letter provided.
+Using the previous example, participants could be asked to generate words like "SPIN," which starts with "S" and ends with "N." Participants must generate the maximum number of valid words they can within a fixed amount of time.

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.